Sarthak-code360/BLE_POC_App/README.md

 ## Project Overview

-The Mazout Vendor Application is a React Native-based mobile application designed for vendors.
+The BLE POC Application is a React Native-based mobile application designed for vendors.
 The application allows vendors to manage inventory, process orders, and check the authenticity of products efficiently.

 ## Features